Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch06_Polygons_and_quadrilaterals.md

 **Algebraic determination that a quadrilateral is a parallelogram**: There are algebraic ways to show that a quadrilateral is a parallelogram.
 Using the definition of parallelogram, calculating the slope of the four sides shows if a figure is a parallelogram or not, i.e. the slopes of the opposite sides must be equal.
 [Algebraic determination that a quadrilateral is a parallelogram code](Programs/Ch06/S03_01_Algebraic_determination_that_a_quadrilateral_is_a_parallelogram.py)

-## Rectangles, rhombi, and squares (Rectángulos, rombos, y cuadrados)
+## Rectangles, rhombuses and squares (Rectángulos, rombos y cuadrados)
 [Ch06_S04](https://www.ck12.org/reader/reader-index.html#section/2932958/6.4/9549314)

 (Paralelogramos especiales)